ADU units; what to know about it and why it is bignews for homeowners

-It is a glaring fact that a deep housing shortage in San Jose and California as a whole, is driving up property values as well as rents, but thankfully, the in-law unit which was often overlooked, is offering a potential solution to homeowners, and real estate experts, ADU units.
+It is a glaring fact that a deep housing shortage in San Jose and California as a whole, is driving up property values as well as rents, but thankfully, the in-law unit which was often overlooked, is offering a potential solution to homeowners, and real estate experts.

-With lots of people already living in ADUs (Accessory Dwelling Units) otherwise known as granny flats and back houses, a new California law enacted in 2016, now makes the construction of these small residential places easier and more straightforward.
+With lots of persons already living in ADUs (Accessory dwelling units) otherwise known as granny flats and back houses, a new California law enacted in 2016, now makes the construction of these small residential places easier and more straightforward.

 Accessory dwelling units provide an avenue for homeowners to generate rental income, and it also serves as a way for renters to have access to low-cost housing.

-Homeowners in San Jose looking for home addition and custom homes, an ADU units provides an excellent way for them to actualize their goals and targets.
+Homeowners in San Jose looking for home addition and custom homes, ADUs provide an excellent way for them to actualize their goals and targets.

 We’ve highlighted a couple of information about ADUs that will be beneficial to people who are thinking of moving into one, building one, or carrying out both.